 “I was convinced he was talking directly to me.
-I spoke to Shelly and Bill and convinced them of what we needed to do.
+I spoke to Shelley and Bill and convinced them of what we needed to do.
 You have to remember that at the end of the 80’s there was a terrible crash—in the whole of the 1990’s only one office block was built in New York!
 So if we had depended on New York for our livelihood back in the 1990’s we would have had no work at all.”

 Gene knew, “going global was important.”
-As he recounts, “The first step was to go to England where we had won the job to build the Goldman Sachs Headquarters on Fleet Street.
+As he recounts, “The first step was to go to England where we had won the job to build a new headquarters on Fleet Street.
 Then we won the DG Bank competition and at the same time we were asked by Taisei, a Japanese firm that we had worked with in Chicago, to go to Tokyo and do a competition with them.
 That didn’t happen, but we got selected with their help for the Nagoya Station project which was a five million square-foot project and that opened the door to Asia, because once we got to Japan, then we’d go on to Hong Kong—on the same ticket so to speak!
 We soon got work in Hong Kong.
 Today we have worked in over 35 countries, with a staff of people that come from at least 40 countries.
 So we are truly global.”

 “Wanting to go global and succeeding globally are two different things,”